OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 ~~~~
 {: #REQ-SNAPSHOT-YANG-1 title="The proposal 1 for historical snapshots"}

-* implemented as a separate container in the ietf-network, for read only.
+* implemented as a separate container, for read only.
 Instead of referencing the file,
-the whole yang structure for the network from the list-network is duplicates, except that all supporting
+the whole yang structure for the network from the list-network is duplicated, except that all supporting
 references must also point to snapshot id as well.
-Not recommended for scale reasons.
+This implementation is not proposed in the yang file in this
+draft version.

 {: #REQ-SNAPSHOT-YANG-2}
 ~~~~